MaikoTan/uniapp-promisify/README.md

 ## Motivation

-The official API of UniApp is using the old school callback style, although the `Promise` way is supported in the latest version of UniApp, the creepy official API types are not updated yet.
-The most goddamn thing is that the official "Promisify" method [behaves differently in Vue 2 and Vue 3](https://uniapp.dcloud.net.cn/api/#vue-2-%E5%92%8C-vue-3-%E7%9A%84-api-promise-%E5%8C%96), which is really annoying.
+The official API of UniApp is using the Stone Age callback style, although `Promise` is already supported by several APIs in the latest version of UniApp, the creepy official API types are synchronized as well.
+And the most goddamn thing is that the official "Promisify" method even [behaves differently in Vue 2 and Vue 3](https://uniapp.dcloud.net.cn/api/#vue-2-%E5%92%8C-vue-3-%E7%9A%84-api-promise-%E5%8C%96), which is really mad.

+In other words, FXXK U DCloud!

-Instead of handling multiple platforms with many conditions and type conversions, this package is a simple wrapper of the callback style official API, which converts the callback style to the `Promise` style, and automatically infers the return type.
+Instead of handling multiple platforms with many conditions and type conversions, this package behaves as a simple wrapper for the official callback APIs, converting those callback functions to be the `resolve` and `reject` in `Promise`, and also automatically infers the types of return values.

 ## Install